Russian cargo ship lifts off for International Space Station

 MOSCOW -- An uncrewed Russian cargo ship blasted off Wednesday on a mission to deliver supplies to the International Space Station.

-It's scheduled to dock at the station two days later, delivering food, fuel, equipment and supplies for its seven residents.
+It's scheduled to dock at the station in two days, delivering food, fuel, equipment and supplies for the seven residents.

 The orbiting outpost is currently operated by NASA astronauts Mark Vande Hei, Shane Kimbrough and Megan McArthur; Russians Oleg Novitsky and Pyotr Dubrov; Japan Aerospace Exploration Agency astronaut Akihiko Hoshide; and European Space Agency astronaut Thomas Pesquet.